 However, you can still write engaging posts.
-Just resort to laconic phrases.
+Specialist of Ivory Research advises just resorting to laconic phrases.
 If you come up with a long sentence, try to convert it into several ones.
 A single paragraph should contain no more than 4-5 short sentences.
 Don’t forget about bulleted lists and subheadings.
 In the end, you get a blog that is enjoyable to read no matter what device your visitors are using.

 Surely, there’s a lot to discover on your website.
 Links to various pages or blog posts help:

 - readers to conveniently absorb your articles;